This post shares how to frame a mirror with clips. If you want to add a wood frame to a bathroom mirror, it’s simple—just follow these simple steps.

 Step 1: First I cut my four pieces to size.
 I decided not to do miter joints for this because to me they stand out more.
 Instead, I cut my pieces like this with the intent to sand the assembled frame really well and conceal the joints.

-Step 4: Once I’d assembled the frame, I took the top two clips off and using a glue specifically designed for mirrors to glue the mirror to the wall.
-I put the clips back on to keep everything stable while it dried but later removed them.
+Step 4: Once I’d assembled the frame, I took the top two clips off and used a glue specifically designed for mirrors to glue the mirror to the wall.
+The part about being specifically designed for mirrors is important.
+If you use a regular glue, you risk it discoloring the back of the mirror and potentially bleeding through.